gdb-gopa/challenge/README.md

 ## Challenge-3
-The very simple python script will iterates through the value entered for the prompt and extract the value for the key combination entered:
+The very simple python script will iterate through the value entered as Key and extract the value for the input entered in the prompt:

 Command to execute: